 What's in the Box

 Arizer includes the vaporizer, two glass aroma tubes (one standard, one with a plastic tip), a 14 mm water pipe adapter, USB-C cable, two silicone stem caps, a stirring tool, aromatherapy dish, and owner's manual.
+We laid the entire kit out in a single frame so you can see exactly what arrives on your doorstep.

 The bundled water pipe adapter is a genuine bonus.
 Most competitors at this price charge extra for WPA compatibility, so getting it in the box adds real value on day one.